PrinceStiles/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * What does a function that does not use any ```return``` statement return
 * Scope of variables
 * What are the arithmetic operators and how to use them
-* How to manipulate dictionary
+* How to manipulate a dictionary
 * How to import a file